MDMA-Assisted Therapy

 Contraindications

-Cardiovascular conditions (uncontrolled hypertension, arrhythmias), hepatic impairment, current use of MAOIs or SSRIs, active psychosis or psychotic spectrum disorders, seizure disorders, pregnancy
+Cardiovascular conditions (uncontrolled hypertension, arrhythmias), hepatic impairment, current MAOI use (serotonin toxicity risk), current SSRI use (requires supervised taper, and blunts response rather than endangering the client), active psychosis or psychotic spectrum disorders, seizure disorders, pregnancy

 Training